 - 1 bunch mint

-- 2 each lemons zested and juiced
+- 2 lemons, juiced

-- To taste EVOO
+- 1/2 cup EVOO

 - To taste salt and pepper

-- To taste honey
+- 1 tbsp honey

-Bring 1 cup of water to a boil in a pot with some salt.
+- Bring 1 cup of water to a boil in a pot with some salt.
 Once the water comes to a boil, add the couscous to the water, cover with a lid, and take the pot off of the heat.
 Let it sit for about 5 minutes or until the water is absorbed and the couscous volume has doubled.

-Take the dried apricots and slice them relatively thin.
+- Take the dried apricots and slice them relatively thin.
 Add the raisins and cucumbers to the bowl.

-Roughly chop mint and parsley and add to the dried fruit.
+- Roughly chop mint and parsley and add to the dried fruit.

-Add cooled couscous to the bowl along with the vinaigrette and toss to combine.
+- Add cooled couscous to the bowl along with the vinaigrette and toss to combine.